anderssv/the-example/doc/fakes.md

 A little bit, yes.
 But it reduces the long time overhead and maintenance of tests.
 And it increases the speed you can run tests at right away.
 Running stuff in memory is infinitely faster, even if the DB is on localhost.

 And if you do TDD, you only implement the features (in the fakes) as you need them.
-It is perfectly fin to use IDEAS "implement interface" function that leaves (exception throwing) TODOs for every method.
+It is perfectly fine to use InteilliJs "implement interface" function that leaves (exception throwing) TODOs for every method.
 Then you just fix the ones needed to get your test passing.
 Rinse and repeat. :)

 # What about the rest?